intervals to points

 Tangent Lines

-We’ll call this the instantaneous rate of change at the domain number corresponding to the tangent point.
+We are calling this slope of the tangent line the instantaneous rate of change at the domain number corresponding to the tangent point.

 Quadratics